logan-pearce/ReflectX/docs/source/index.rst

    :maxdepth: 1

    The Terrestrial ReflectX Grid <terrestrialgrid>
-   The Gas Giant ReflectX Grid <gasgiant>
+   The Gas Giant ReflectX Grid <gasgiantgrid>
    Make a Model on Kaiju <makemodel>